jonatan-c/crud-libros-layer/README.md

 ### API Libros

-This is a project for a course about Developer Backend Node JS with layer whit FUNCTIONS.
+This is a project for practice about Developer Backend Node JS with layers with FUNCTIONS.
+Estructure of the project:
+Model --> DAO --> Service --> DTO --> Controller --> Routes --> API REST

 ## Area